jobovy/galpy/doc/source/index.rst

      These authors build an interactive tool to decompose observed rotation curves into bulge, disk (Miyamoto-Nagai or exponential), and NFW halo components on top of ``galpy.potential`` routines.
 #. *The AMBRE Project: formation and evolution of the Milky Way disc*, V. Grisoni, E. Spitoni, F. Matteucci, A. Recio-Blanco, P. de Laverny, M. Hayden, S. Mikolaitis, & C. C. Worley (2017; `arXiv/1706.02614 <http://arxiv.org/abs/1706.02614>`_):
      Uses ``galpy`` to compute orbital parameters for stars in the AMBRE sample of high-resolution spectra and uses these orbital parameters to aid in the comparison between the data and chemical-evolution models.
+#. *Detailed chemical abundance analysis of the thick disk star cluster Gaia 1*, Andreas Koch, Terese T. Hansen, & Andrea Kunder (2017; `arXiv/1709.04022 <http://arxiv.org/abs/1709.04022>`_):
+     Employs ``galpy.orbit`` integration to compute the orbits of four red-giant members of the *Gaia 1* Milky Way star cluster, finding that the orbits of these stars are similar to those of the oldest stars in the Milky Way's disk.

 Indices and tables
 ==================